mainmatter/mainmatter.com/workshops/_posts/2017-01-17-phoenix-for-rubyists.md

 description: Phoenix Framework draws heavily upon important foundations in the opinionated web frameworks that came before it, like Ruby on Rails.
 stages:
-- title: Writing Modular Programs
-  description: Elixirs module system allows us to define layers of related functions.
-    In this part of the course, we'll explore the concepts of modules, and the ability to reference code in one module from another.
-  duration: 90
-  agenda_items:
-  - title: Basic Metaprogramming
-    description: 'While the `use` macro is not strictly a directive, it''s of particular importance when considering "mixins" for common functionaliy across multiple modules.

-'
-    item_type: lecture
-    start_time: '9:35'
-    duration: 25
-  - title: Modules & Three Important Directives
-    description: Modules are just a group of several functions, some of which may be private and some of which may be public.
-Modules give us the ability to define named functions using the `def` macro, which offer a few other features that were unavailable in the world of anonymous functions
-    item_type: lecture
-    start_time: '9:00'
-    duration: 15
-  - title: 'EXERCISE: Mission Control'
-    description: 'We''ve got a set of tests for a couple of Elixir modules that are used to control a space ship.
-Alter the code to make the unit tests pass, and ensure that you''ve kept as much of each module''s internal functionality private as possible.

-'
-    item_type: exercise
-    start_time: '9:15'
-    duration: 20
-  - title: 'EXERCISE: Extending a module'
-    description: 'The `use` macro can essentially be used to decorate a module with some code from another '
-    item_type: exercise
-    start_time: '10:00'
-    duration: 30
 - title: The First Sip
   description: Before we jump right into the framework, we need to at least know the
     basics of the programming language we're working with.